About the Surgery

 We are a non-profit and operate our clinic to offer affordable prices and still pay our bills.
 We do NOT use old equipment or cheap materials to save money; instead we do up to 35 surgeries per day (and 12,000 a year!) so our surgical process is streamlined and efficient.
 Also, since we offer only spay-neuter surgeries and limited vaccines, we do not need to carry other equipment, medicines or staffing that a full-service vet clinic would require.

-The Central Oklahoma Humane Society (OK Humane) is committed to ending needless euthanasia in Central Oklahoma.
+The Oklahoma Humane Society (OK Humane) is committed to ending needless euthanasia in Oklahoma.
 OK Humane works in collaboration with the Oklahoma City Animal Welfare Division in our Adoption Program, the Community Cat Program and the ASPCA Partnership.

 - What is the Humane Alliance?